 A healthy, high-fiber protein source that's super-affordable and versatile, beans are a great base for veggie burgers, soups and stews, and make a simple salad topper.
 Choose no-salt-added or low-sodium options, or rinse the beans before using to get rid of excess salt.
 Quick-cooking lentils, like French lentils or split lentils, are also easy alternatives to stash in your pantry.

-Versatile and fast-cooking whole grains, like quinoa, whole-wheat couscous and whole-wheat pasta, are full of fiber, antioxidants and inflammation-fighting phytonutrients.
-Whole grains are a healthier option than their refined counterparts (think white pasta and white rice) and can help keep you feeling full and satisfied for longer.
-When making grains with a longer cook time (like brown rice) plan to make extra and freeze what you don't use.
-Pulling those precooked grains from the freezer is an even faster dinner shortcut.
-Want to mix things up?
-Try buckwheat soba noodles or black rice for a change.
+Fast-cooking whole grains, like quinoa, whole-wheat couscous and whole-wheat pasta are a healthy component of a balanced meal.
+Whole grains are a healthier option than their refined counterparts (think white pasta) and can keep you feeling full and satisfied for longer, thanks to the added fiber content.
+And it doesn’t take much to make them taste delicious.
+A few herbs and spices and you’re good to go.
+When making grains with a longer cook time (like brown rice) plan to make extra and freeze what you don't use, or simply stock up on precooked rice packets (like Uncle Ben’s Ready Rice) for a faster dinner shortcut.

 These flavorful veggies can be tossed in a basket at the bottom of your pantry and last for weeks (same goes with hearty potatoes, sweet potatoes and winter squash).
 Throw them in a stir-fry, or mince and add to a dressing or marinade.
 Not only do they add tons of flavor, but also as members of the Allium family, which includes onions, garlic, shallots, leeks and chives, these veggies have protective compounds that may help ward off cancer and feed healthy gut bacteria.